Driving in Corner Case: A Real-World Adversarial Closed-Loop Evaluation Platform for End-to-End Autonomous Driving: EXPERIMENTS

 \subsubsection{Closed-loop Setups}

-We employ real driving slices from the Waymo Open Motion Dataset \cite{ettinger2021large} and convert it into the format of MetaDrive for replay, where a diverse collection of traffic scene segments is gathered.
+We employ the Waymo Open Motion Dataset(WOMD) \cite{ettinger2021large} and convert it into the format of MetaDrive for replay, where a diverse collection of real traffic scene segments is gathered.
 The adversarial vehicle adopts the DenseTNT \cite{gu2021densetnt} multimodal trajectory prediction model, which outputs 32 candidate trajectories with prior probabilities.
 For the tested end-to-end models, we choose UniAD and VAD, both representative approaches in end-to-end autonomous driving.
 The closed-loop runs at 2Hz, while Adversarial Traffic Flow runs at 10Hz.